FLW logo (1)

 Taliesin West in Phoenix, Arizona - Photo by Yvonne Carpenter-Ross

-On July 7, 2019, UNESCO announced the addition of Taliesin West along with seven other Frank Lloyd Wright designed buildings to the United Nations’ list of the world’s most significant cultural and natural sites.
-View the complete list.
+Taliesin West is a significant global site.
+On July 7, 2019, UNESCO announced the addition of Taliesin West, along with seven other Frank Lloyd Wright designed buildings, to the United Nations’ list of the world’s most significant cultural and natural sites.
+Today, the site is managed by the Frank Lloyd Wright Foundation, which offers a variety of educational programs and tours that continue his architectural philosophy and legacy.
+View the complete list of UNESCO designated Wright Buildings.

 Location